AnanyaSM05/California-Housing/README.md

-# 🏡 California Housing Price Prediction Web App
+# 🏠 California Housing Price Estimator

-This is an interactive machine learning project built using Streamlit that predicts median house prices in California based on various neighborhood factors like income, population, housing age, and geographic location.
+This project is a user-friendly web app built with **Streamlit** that predicts the **median housing prices in California**.
+It leverages machine learning techniques and geographic data to deliver quick and insightful predictions based on various neighborhood characteristics.

+---

 **📌 Project Objective**

 The goal of this project is to demonstrate how machine learning models can be used in real-world scenarios for predictive analysis.
 The application allows users to enter custom input parameters and instantly view predicted home values along with feature impact, live history, and visual explanations.

+---

 **🔍 Key Features**